Here are some guidelines to help you decide how many participants will be enough for you to get insights and ensure the analysis is manageable.

 You can calculate the ideal sample size by using a simple online calculator.

-How many participants to invite so you get enough completed surveys
+How many participants to invite so you get enough completed studies

-Once you've decided the minimum number of participants you want for your survey, you can then start recruiting.
+Once you've decided the minimum number of participants you want for your study, you can then start recruiting.

 If you're recruiting people via your own channels, it's a good rule-of-thumb to invite more participants than you need — sometimes many more, depending on the channel.
 For example, response rates are notoriously low for email invitations (as low as 5% or less), so if you want 100 completed responses, you may need to send up to or more than 2,000 invitations.